Rolling meth lab

-A rolling meth lab is a transportable laboratory that is used to illegally produce methamphetamine.
-Rolling meth labs are often moved to a secluded location where the strong, toxic fumes of methamphetamine manufacture cannot be detected and where the toxic manufacturing byproducts can be discarded.
+A rolling meth lab is a transportable laboratory that is used for the illegal manufacture of the drug methamphetamine.
+Rolling meth labs are often moved to a secluded location where the strong fumes of methamphetamine manufacture will go undetected, and where the toxic manufacturing byproducts can be discarded.
 They are sometimes designed to manufacture the drug while the lab is traveling.